 Craniopharyngiomas are rare squamous epithelial tumors with a solid and/or cystic structure, which arise from the remnants of Rathke’s pouch along the pituitary stalk, in line from the nasopharynx to the diencephalon (in the suprasellar region).

-Craniopharyngiomas have benign histology but malignant behavior, meaning that they tend to invade the surrounding structures and are associated with a short life span.
+Craniopharyngiomas have benign histology but malignant behavior, meaning that they tend to invade the surrounding structures and can shorten life expectancy.
 Therefore, despite their benign appearance on histology, they are considered low-grade malignancies.

 Classification of nervous system tumors

 |Metastasis to the brain (5x more common than primary brain tumors)||Most commonly arising from:|

 - Incidence: rare